jadetheda/Aero7-11/README.md

 If you want the borders, you should go into Windhawk's advanced settings and add dwm.exe to the include list.

 NOTICE: These borders use a trick that is not the best quality.
 A better option has been shown (https://rentry.co/win11-dwm-restoration).
-I need to try this out myself to make sure it works, but I may be switching over to this soon.
+I have tried this out myself to make sure it works.
+It is much better, but there is one issue left to figure out before I switch over to this.
 It will hopefully fix other border issues that have been found as well.

 >[!WARNING]
 >I recommend using light app mode and dark Windows mode.
 This does *NOT* have support for dark app mode.
 The Windows mode is unaffected, but most taskbar mods work better on dark base than light base.